Rufst du, mein Vaterland

-"Rufst du, mein Vaterland" (/de-CH/; "Call'st Thou, My Fatherland?") is the former national anthem of Switzerland.
+"Rufst du, mein Vaterland" (/de-CH/; "Call'st Thou, My Fatherland?") is a Swiss patriotic song.
 It had the status of de facto national anthem from the formation of Switzerland as a federal state in the 1840s, until 1961, when it was replaced by the Swiss Psalm.

 The text was written in 1811 by Bernese philosophy professor Johann Rudolf Wyss, as a "war song for Swiss artillerymen".
 It is set to the tune of the British national anthem "God Save the King" (c.
 1745), a tune which became widely adopted in Europe, first as the German hymn "Heil, unserm Bunde Heil" (August Niemann, 1781), somewhat later as "Heil dir im Siegerkranz" (Heinrich Harries 1790, originally with Danish lyrics, the German adaptation for use in Prussia dates to 1795), and as anthem of the United States, "My Country, 'Tis of Thee" (1831).

 In Switzerland during the 1840s and 1850s, the hymn was regularly sung at patriotic events and at political conventions.
 It is referred to as "the national anthem" (die Nationalhymne) in 1857, in the contest of a "serenade" performed for general Guillaume Henri Dufour.
 The Scottish physician John Forbes, who visited Switzerland in 1848, likewise reports that the tune of 'God Save the King' "seems to be adopted as the national anthem of the Swiss also".